ctlee/gamer/README.md

 See also the list of [contributors](https://github.com/ctlee/gamer/contributors) who participated in this project.

-## External libraries bundled with GAMer
+## External libraries bundled/downloaded with/by GAMer
 * GAMer uses [Tetgen](http://wias-berlin.de/software/tetgen/) to generate
 tetrahedralizations.